Screenshot of various screens of the new CloudSoft Platform

 A collage of the two modules shipped for the CloudSoft project: the administrative tool and the scheduling tool

-Featuring the Suggested Cycle Time feature (top right), which allows the user to more accurately select one of the most crucial properties when scheduling a work order, by automatically finding historical work orders that were processed within similar parameters, and providing a suggestion based off of it.
+Suggested Cycle Time (top right) allows users to more accurately determine a crucial property (cycle time) when scheduling a work order.
+Suggested Cycle Time automatically finds historical work orders processed within similar parameters, providing suggestions based off of it.

 An annotated design document of the operator output that ultimately is created from the scheduler's work, which is sent for approval and brought onto the floor to direct work order processing

-A crucial part of our solution was an Operator Printout, which is a tool production floor employees use to load work orders in the proper sequence.
-We redesigned it to emphasize work order items names, load and cycle times be easily legible for use in a highly dynamic and physical environment.
+The Operator Printout is used by production floor employees to load work orders in the proper sequence.
+We redesigned it to emphasize work order items names, load and cycle times, and to be easily legible for use in a dynamic and stimulating environment.

 Lessons learned